How & why we fundraise

 Are your fundraisers trained?

 Yes, we work with our fundraising agencies to ensure the fundraisers all receive training and represent SPCA in the best and most responsible way.

 Where are we currently working?

-We run door to door fundraising nationally, it is a successful and cost effective way to generate vital funds for SPCA.
+We also run door-to-door fundraising nationally, it is a successful and cost effective way to generate vital funds for SPCA.
 Door to door fundraising is where fundraisers speak to potential new supporters about the charity and ask them to set up a regular gift and become an SPCA Guardian.
 This is carried out by our partner Cornucopia

 Our locations this week are: